-Traumatic events or accidents that have resulted in injury or death, need the services of certified biohazard restoration professionals.
-This biohazard cleaning consists of the extensive cleaning and application of EPA approved hospital grade disinfectants and then thoroughly deodorizing the area.
+Traumatic events or accidents that have resulted in injury or death need certified biohazard restoration professionals’ services.
+This biohazard cleaning consists of the extensive cleaning and application of EPA approved hospital-grade disinfectants and then thoroughly deodorizing the area.
 Chemical spills, blood, and human or animal remains are examples of biohazard materials that call for professional restoration.

 Bear in mind that the state is not responsible for cleaning up a crime scene.
 After police investigators collect evidence from the scene, it is up to the property owner to employ biohazard cleaning services.
 A professional cleanup team can arrive onsite only after the police have gathered all evidence related to the crime.

 In 1991, the Occupational Safety and Health Administration (OSHA) put forth a standard to protect working individuals from the potential dangers of blood or other possibly infectious materials (BOPIM).
-Infectious pathogens for example are the Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others.
+For example, infectious pathogens are the Hepatitis B virus, HIV, the 2019 Novel coronavirus (COVID-19), and many others.

-BOPIM helps protect nearly 5.6 million workers in the healthcare field and related occupations, that also includes biohazard remediation companies.
+BOPIM helps protect nearly 5.6 million workers in the healthcare field and related occupations, including biohazard remediation companies.
 Biohazard restoration falls within the coverage of the BOPIM standard.

 The BOPIM standard additionally consists of specific requirements, such as: